 Our Texas nursing home lawyers protect the rights of elders from persons and facilities that may have harmed them.
 At John K. Zaid & Associates, we work with families who wish to pursue personal injury claims against those who were abusive toward their loved one.
 Elder abuse is not uncommon, and it is a serious issue with potentially long ranging effects for victims.
-A claim against those responsible may prevent further abuse of residents as well as provide the financial resources that families need in order to provide needed care of their elder.
+A claim against those responsible may prevent further abuse of residents as well as provide the financial resources that families need in order to provide needed care for their elder.

 A nursing home abuse lawyer in Houston, TX has years of combined experience in pursuing compensation for deserving families.
 Call us today for a free consultation to discuss your case.

 There are many federal and state laws that are designed to protect residents who live in nursing homes from abuse, neglect, and exploitation.
 Much of this legislation was introduced within the last 20 years or so, as the older population became to need nursing homes.
 With the incidence of rising nursing home injuries and abuse showing a marked increase, federal and state have placed fourth regulations upon nursing homes to protect older people.